-We offer one section of CMPSC 100, Computational Expression, in Fall 2021.
-This is one of two courses that most students should take as their first course in Computer Science.
+We offer one section of CMPSC 100, Computational Expression, in Fall 2022.
+This is the courses that most students should take as their first course in Computer Science.
 If the class fills, entrance advisers should contact the instructor, Doug Luman (dluman@allegheny.edu).
 The instructor may add students to this course beyond the set limit if the room capacity and software and hardware availability permit doing so.
-The Department of Computer Science will also offer two sections of this class during the Module 1 of the Spring 2022 semester.